Kubernetes Deployment

 - Add Model Providers: Configure model providers

-- Set Up MCP Servers: Deploy MCP tools
+- Set Up MCP Servers: Configure MCP servers

 - Configure Monitoring: Set up logging and metrics